 (6) Superiority Condition: No rule can involve X, Y in the structure ...
-X ... [...
+X ... [ ...
 Z ...
-WYV ...] ..., where the rule applies ambiguously to Z and Y, and Z is superior to Y.
+WYV ... ] ..., where the rule applies ambiguously to Z and Y, and Z is superior to Y.

-In fact, (6) is already formulated in very general way, so as to apply to operations other than wh-movement (other types of movement, but also other rules such as agreement).
-Nevertheless, in the literature, (6) is usually associated with the particular constraint on multiple wh-movement found in English (and some other languages).
+In fact, (6) is already formulated in a very general way, so as to apply to operations other than wh-movement (other types of movement, but also other rules such as agreement).
+Nevertheless, in the literature, (6) is usually associated with the particular constraint on wh-movement in multiple questions found in English (and some other languages).